al-caveman/cavemancms/content_raw/simplerblogs/article.md

 * I'll not need to create user registration forms.
 * I'll not need to create post-reply forms.
-* Since [nginx] will be fully dealing with static content, if-modified-since will work conveniently out of the box, and be mega fast.
+* Since [nginx:NGINX] will be fully dealing with static content, if-modified-since will work conveniently out of the box, and be mega fast.